Artists Statement

 As a painter I am concerned with the aesthetic quality of paint, mark making, the materiality of paint on the surface of the canvas.

-As a photographer I am concerned with the substance and emotion of the moment, the enclosure of time and light in the frame.
+As a photographer I am concerned with the emotion of the moment, the enclosure of time and light in the frame.

 Alongside my still life paintings I use the formalism of the self portrait as a space to investigate self, identity, and sexuality.
 My self-portraits are cryptic, intimate and poetic; giving glimpses of the selves I have been, might be or could be.

-As a photographer I am concerned with the substance and emotion of the moment, the enclosure of time and light in the frame.
+As a photographer I am concerned with the emotion of the moment, the enclosure of time and light in the frame.

 Alongside my still life paintings I use the formalism of the self portrait as a space to investigate self, identity, and sexuality.
 My self-portraits are cryptic, intimate and poetic; giving glimpses of the selves I have been, might be or could be.